-The conference is held by invitation of GDMB Society of Metallurgists and Miners and is particularly directed to metal producers, plant manufactures, equipment suppliers and service providers as well as members of universities and consultants.
+The conference is organized and held on the invitation of GDMB Society of Metallurgists and Min-ers and is particularly directed to companies, institutes, metal producers, plant manufactures, equip-ment suppliers and service providers active in the field of non-ferrous metallurgy globally.

 President of GDMB

 From June 27 to 30, 2021 the European Metallurgical Conference (EMC) takes place for the 11th time in an adequate setting at Salzburg Congress.

 During the last twenty years the EMC conference, organized by GDMB, has evolved to an international highly recognized event for the non-ferrous metals industry.This year the main topic of the conference is:

 From Mine to Metal: The search for an integral solution to process complex ores and residues (with high impurities) and produce high value multi metal at lowest CO2 footprint.

 With this topic, the EMC Conference addresses the requirements which are pertinent to our business, the continuous improvement of the economic efficiency and at the same time the reduction of the environmental impact.
 However, to meet these requirements in an already competitive environment a holistic approach is required.
 It is not any longer good enough to optimize an individual operation or process step but it is necessary to look at the whole value chain.
 The target must be to understand all potential synergies from mining to metal production and thereby thrive for a high overall metal recovery.
 It is the search for an integral and sustainable solution to process complex ores and produce a high value multi metal product.

 At EMC 2021, the sustainability of the non-ferrous metals industry will be duly examined in respect to its technological, ecological and economic aspects in various topical sessions with special focus on the four main areas: (I) Resources / Metals, (II) Materials Processing, (III) Sustainable Production, and (IV) Themes of Current Issues / Best Practices.